 All these factors contribute to a gradual decline in liver function, eventually leading to stage 5 liver disease, where cancer can form.

-What are the 5 Stages of Liver Diseases?
+5 Stages of Liver Diseases

 Liver failure doesn’t occur overnight.
 It progresses through a series of stages that lead to increasing liver dysfunction.
 These 5 stages of liver disease include: